-PG&E states that under its RFO Protocol, it may consider qualitative factors that could impact the value of an offer -- including safety risks -- by conducting a safety review of the technology and contractor/developer records.19 PG&E states that as a condition of remaining on its shortlist for negotiations, it requires all shortlisted participants to identify known safety-related hazards and risks, as well as the safety history of the participant and/or contractors.
-Participants are also required to identify their ability to mitigate safety risks and to comply with safety-related codes and standards.

-Additionally, PG&E used enhanced safety provisions within the proposed agreements like those previously included in PG&E's RFOs with storage contracts, requiring sellers to practice "responsible safety management enforced by contractual terms and conditions" based on standards for Prudent Electrical Practices and all applicable laws and regulations.
-Under these provisions, the seller is required to have a project safety plan that demonstrates responsible safety management during all phases of the project lifecycle, including project design, construction, operation, and maintenance.
-PG&E states that "the project safety plan references the applicable safety-related codes and standards and the seller's current safety programs and policies," including a summary of the project design and description of key safety-related systems.20 with changes to the safety requirements, even if such compliance requires modification to the project.21 As additional project details become available during project development, PG&E states that it will continue to monitor and perform additional safety checks of the seller's project safety plans for consistency with the safety requirements of the agreement.
-The agreement terms provide PG&E with the ability to enforce those requirements or, in certain cases, terminate the agreement in the case of non-compliance.22
+PG&E states that as a condition of remaining on its shortlist for negotiations, PG&E required all shortlisted participants to provide information about their technology as well as the safety history of the participant and/or contractors, if known.
+PG&E used enhanced safety provisions within the proposed agreements similar to those previously included in PG&E's RFOs with storage contracts, requiring sellers to practice "responsible safety management enforced by contractual terms and conditions" based on standards for Prudent Electrical Practices and all applicable laws and regulations.
+Under these provisions, the seller is required to have a project safety plan that demonstrates responsible safety management during all phases of the project lifecycle-including project design, construction, operation, and maintenance.

-The seller must also describe potential hazards and include risk mitigations and safeguards, such as operating procedures, incident response, and recovery plans.
-The seller may deviate from any specific procedures if the deviation is necessary to maintain safety requirements.
-PG&E states that the seller is also required to monitor and comply

-19 PG&E AL 7206-E, Confidential Appendix B1 at 13, 35.
+Further, the seller must describe potential hazards and include risk mitigations and safeguards, such as operating procedures, incident response, and recovery plans.
+PG&E states that as additional project details become available during project development, it will continue to monitor and perform additional safety checks of the seller's project and the Participants, reviewing and commenting on internal RFO Evaluation Protocol documents, organizing and summarizing the offers received, reviewing, questioning and commenting on the evaluation results, shortlisting and final selection, monitoring the status of short-listed offers, participating in meetings with Participants after receipt of offers and during contract negotiations, regular communications with PG&E's Project Manager, project team, and transactors on a regular basis to discuss RFO and contract issues, participation in meetings with the PRG, and monitoring the contract negotiation process with shortlisted Participants."

+safety plans for consistency with the safety requirements of the agreement.
+The agreement terms provide PG&E the ability to enforce those requirements or, in certain cases, terminate the agreement in the case of non-compliance.14

-In addition to the safety considerations included above, Resolution ESRB-13 was approved on March 13, 2025.
-Resolution ESRB-13 modifies GO 167-C to implement the Senate Bill (SB) 1383 (Hueso, 2022) mandate to establish standards for the maintenance and operation of Energy Storage Systems; apply SB 38 (Laird, 2023) requirements for Emergency Response and Emergency Action Plans to Energy Storage System Owners; establish Logbook Standards for ESSs and other actions.
-These standards aim to improve the safety and reliability of electric generation and energy storage facilities located in California.
-PG&E's contract requires the seller to demonstrate operational and maintenance in accordance with GO 167.23
+In addition to the safety considerations included above, the Safety and Enforcement Division issued draft resolution ESRB-13 on January 27, 2025.
+Draft resolution ESRB-13 would adopt GO 167-C to: implement the Senate Bill (SB) 1383 (Hueso, 2022) mandate to establish standards for the maintenance and operation of Energy Storage Systems; apply SB 38 (Laird, 2023) requirements for Emergency Response and Emergency Action Plans to Energy Storage System Owners; establish Logbook Standards for ESSs and other actions.
+These standards will improve the safety and reliability of electric generation and energy storage facilities located in California.